jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades-v1.md

-# How M20 IB grades were calculated
+# Reverse-engineering the M20 IB "Algorithm"

 With the coronavirus pandemic causing worldwide disruption, the IBO made the decision to:

 1. Cancel the May 2020 (M20) exams, and
 2. Calculate a grade using "an algorithm"

 Since the results were released on 6 July 2020, there had been lively discussions between students, teachers, parents, and schools.
-Despite usually very [thoughtful](https://medium.com/@joelumsden/thoughts-on-the-ib-results-a-dive-into-the-numbers-this-year-75011ae2d1bf) and generally considerate of what is a tough time for everyone, most of the discussion was philophical hang-wringing, because "the algorithm" [remains unknown](https://www.ibo.org/news/news-about-the-ib/awarding-may-2020-results-further-information/).
+Despite usually very [thoughtful](https://medium.com/@joelumsden/thoughts-on-the-ib-results-a-dive-into-the-numbers-this-year-75011ae2d1bf) and generally considerate of what is a difficult time for everyone, few of these conversations can go very deep, because "the algorithm" [remains unknown](https://www.ibo.org/news/news-about-the-ib/awarding-may-2020-results-further-information/).

-In the past week, DH and I have colloborated to reverse-engineer how the grades were calculated.
-The general model works broadly for all subjects, with weighing that is specific to a school / subject / level combination.
+In the past week, equipped with full data from a large cohort (I teach > 50 Year 2 chem students at both levels), I have reverse engineered how the grades were calculated.
+The numbers seen here is specific to a school / subject / level combination, but I expect the general model to broadly hold true.

-::: tip Caveats
+::: warning Caveats

-* DH wishes to maintain anonymity, but he contributed the majority of the data and most of the smarts.
-It's been awesome pinging ideas back and forth with him.
-Thank you DH.
+* I want to do more illustrations for this article, but they will take time and may not be forth-coming.

 * I work with the IBO on various things, but I have no special insider knowledge about grade calculations.
 All my findings here are empirical.

 * This is my writing, and does not represent the IBO or LPCUWC, the school I teach at.

-* An earlier version of this article presented deduction of the model based only on my data, and contains interpretation that is now obsolete.
-For transparency, that version is archived [here](./IB-M20-grades-v1).

-* I want to do more illustrations and interactive explorations for this article, but they will take time and... may not be forth-coming.
+* I'm hearing back from different sources, and the article is getting updated when I wrap my head around the new developments

 :::